 Oliver Wyckoff 401-SGP – This DeForest Pioneer took up wireless telegraphy before the Audion was invented (1906)!

-EJ Quinby 402-SGP – Author of the book “Ida was a Tramp”, his first ship, the SS New Jersey, sank in 1914.
+EJ Quinby 402-SGP – Author of the book “Ida was a Tramp” (a tramp steamer), his first ship, the SS New Jersey, sank in 1914.
 Did that stop him?

 Clifton Watson 403-SGP – Cofounder of shipboard wireless manufacturer Hallock & Watson, in wireless since early times